 Tyler’s collaboration with the College of Public Health also is behind a new 12-credit Health Facilities Planning Graduate Certificate program with elective courses in data analytics, informatics, public health or technology.

-“These are ambitious programs for ambitious professionals who are seeking to expand their horizons, stay ahead of emergent trends in the field and make new connections,” said Kate Wingert-Playdon, associate dean and director of architecture and environmental design at the Tyler School of Art.
+“These are ambitious programs for ambitious professionals who are seeking to expand their horizons, stay ahead of emergent trends in the field and make new connections,” said Kate Wingert-Playdon, associate dean and director of architecture and environmental design at the Tyler School of Art and Architecture.
 “We have carefully picked subject areas of explosive growth in architecture and facilities management, areas where our faculty are recognized as world-class thought leaders.”

 The cutting-edge expertise of instructors in Tyler Architecture’s new post-professional degree programs isn’t limited to faculty, Wingert-Playdon explained.
 Students in the M.S. in Facilities Planning program also will have opportunities to learn from peers in interdisciplinary workshops and one-credit professional seminars devoted to a broad range of pressing issues.